 - C. Carry out spiritual healing as appropriate.

 - D. Teach the Seven Spiritual Principles of Huna.

-- Priority referrals and recommendations for those Alaka'i in a public ministry such as teaching or therapy when requested.
+- Priority referrals and recommendations for those Alakai in a public ministry such as teaching or

-- Priority acceptance of articles for publication in the print newsletter and on the Internet.
+- Priority acceptance of articles for publication on our website.

 - Priority access to the Kahu for spiritual help, advice or questions.